How to Identify Your Target Audience

 • How many times in a week/month?

-Now, the most important step here is to determine if who your business is attracting is your target audience or not.
+Now, the most important step here is to determine if your business is attracting your target audience or not.
 If you’re not attracting your target audience, then you need to determine if you should adjust your target audience to include the people who are following you or if you’d be better off adjusting your messaging to try to attract your target audience.

-By knowing who your audience is you can provide more relevant marketing materials for them.
+By knowing who your audience is, you can provide more relevant marketing materials for them.
 You get to know them and their issues and can work to address their needs.
 When you focus on a target audience, you see better results.